Employment Solicitors in Birmingham & Manchester

 Discrimination at work is something that many people are affected by every day.

-However, as well as being unfortunate, discrimination at work is unlawful.
+However, as well as being unfortunate, employers discrimination work is unlawful.

 Workplace discrimination is unlawful if the reason for the treatment is on the grounds of age, disability, race, religion and/or belief, sex, sexual orientation, gender reassignment, marriage or civil partnership and pregnancy or maternity.